-Over the years, when talking about fitness supplements, the first thing that comes to our minds is men lifting weights and drinking protein shakes to pump up their muscles.
+Over the years, when talking about fitness supplements, the first thing that comes to our minds is men doing workouts like dumbbell workouts for chest or lifting weights or rather drinking protein shakes to pump up their muscles.

 However, ladies also need certain supplements in order to feed their muscles and recover them, but still look feminine.